socialmath/socialmath.github.io/_love/two_laws.md

 {% include svg/diagrams/community1.svg %}

 > BTW, what we have just drawn is a mathematical object called a
-> graph.
-A graph consists of dots and arrows connecting them.
+> directed graph.
+A graph consists of dots and lines connecting them.
+> The word "directed" indicates that the lines are actually arrows,
+> i.e. they have direction.

 Notice that this diagram obeys both laws.
 It obeys symmetry because whenever there is an arrow from a dot $$A$$ to a dot $$B$$, there is